darthwalsh/bin/apps/goodreads.md

 - [ ] Does their [app](https://play.google.com/store/apps/details?id=hardcover.app) make it less ardious to add titles from [[Libby]] or [[Audible]]?

-- [ ] OR, maybe consider Storygraph app
+- [ ] NEXT consider Storygraph app